-Opposite the main exit of the train station, somewhat to the left, are several places to eat.
-Our favorite is Mean-Meena (closed Sundays), just south of the 7-Eleven.
+Opposite the main exit of the train station, somewhat to the left, on the strip where Wut Travel is, are several places to eat.
 These places don’t stay open very late.

 A little up and to the left is Soi Sophunphin.
 Here’s the night market and more restaurants.
 Almost at the north end is Choa Koh Roti, which stays open later for sweet or savoury roti's.